primefaces/primeng/.github/ISSUE_TEMPLATE.md

 ```

 **Plunkr Case (Bug Reports)**
 Please demonstrate your case at stackblitz by using the issue template below.
-Issues without a test case have much less possibility to be reviewd in detail and assisted.
+Issues without a test case have much less possibility to be reviewed in detail and assisted.

 https://stackblitz.com/github/primefaces/primeng-issue-template